DomenicoGiordano/hepix-forum.github.io/_benchmarking/accounting_migration.md

 # Accounting procedures
 {:.no_toc}

-##### Table of Contents:
 {:.no_toc}
 * auto-gen TOC:
 {:toc}

-The migration strategy for the accounting side is detailed by the Accounting TF in the document [4].
+The migration strategy for the accounting side is detailed by the Accounting TF in this [document](https://twiki.cern.ch/twiki/bin/view/LCG/ChangesForHEPscore).
 This strategy involves implementing software changes on the site side as well as  APEL, EGI portal, WAU sides.
 To streamline the process and minimize the number of changes, several strategic approaches have been discussed within the WLCG collaboration, in particular at the Lancaster Workshop.
-These approaches have been endorsed by the WLCG Management Board [1].
+These approaches have been endorsed by the WLCG Management Board during the [December 20th, 2022 meeting](https://wlcg-docs.web.cern.ch/boards/MB/Minutes/2022/MB-Minutes-20221220-2.pdf).

 To summarize, the transition from HS06 to HEPScore23 should be gradual and seamless.
 This will be achieved through the following measures:
 The HEPScore23 benchmark will use the same scale factor as HS06, which is fixed on a reference server.

 Sites are only expected to benchmark new resources with HEPScore23.
 Old servers do not need to be re-benchmarked for accounting purposes.
 This ensures that the installed capacity pledged by the sites will remain unchanged.
 Sites are free to re-benchmark their servers if they wish, but they are not required to submit this information to the accounting portal.
 However, they can still use the HEP Benchmark Suite to publish their results in the benchmark database, which is separate from the accounting infrastructure.

 How do these procedures reflect what is done in a given WLCG site?
 Below we describe how to calculate the benchmarking factor depending on site configuration and how the report would look like in accordance with the new specification.

-## Example1: Site with a different cluster per CPU model
+### Example1: Site with a different cluster per CPU model
-New resources won’t be mixed with old resources.

 {:class="striped"}
 <table><tbody>